-- Considered the Group's right to explore in the relevant exploration area which included obtaining and assessing supporting documentation such as license agreements - Considered the Group's intention to carry out significant exploration and evaluation activity in the relevant exploration area which included assessment of the Group's cash-flow forecast models and enquiries with senior management and the Directors as to the intentions and strategy of the Group - Assessed whether exploration and evaluation data exist to indicate that the carrying value of capitalised exploration and evaluation is unlikely to be recovered through development or sale - Assessed the appropriateness of exploration and evaluation asset balances written off where impairment triggers were identified - Assessed the adequacy of the disclosures in the financial report
+- Considered the Group's right to explore in the relevant assessing supporting documentation such as license - significant exploration and evaluation activity in the relevant exploration area which included assessment of the Group's cash-flow forecast models and enquiries with senior management and the Directors as to the intentions and strategy of the Group. - Assessed whether exploration and evaluation data exists to indicate that the carrying amount of capitalised exploration and evaluation assets is unlikely to be recovered through development or sale. - Assessed the appropriateness of exploration and ► evaluation asset balances written off where impairment triggers were identified. - Assessed the adequacy of the disclosures in the financial report.